tqwewe/tqwewe.github.io/content/blog/building-event-sourcing-app-rust.md

 ## Introduction

 In this guide, we'll learn how to build a collaborative task board using event-sourcing with Rust and [SierraDB].
-We'll keep things as simple as possible, and build our app using a single `Task` aggregate with three basic events: `TaskCreated`, `TaskCompleted`, `TaskAssigned`.
+We'll keep things as simple as possible, and build our app using a single `Task` aggregate with three basic events: `TaskCreated`, `TaskAssigned`, `TaskCompleted`.

 This guide assumes a basic understanding of Rust, and event sourcing, and is focused on showing how to use SierraDB as an event store.